ISISComputingGroup/ibex_developers_manual/IOC-And-Device-Trouble-Shooting.md

 If the IOC doesn't work on startup, but does after using hyperterminal, at a command prompt run a `mode com1` on the appropriate com port (example is for COM1) before and after running hyperterminal.
 If there is a change that isn't duplicated by starting the IOC, then there is possibly a setting missing in asyn.

+## It did work and then freezes ##

+This may be due to a low control issue e.g. Xon/Xoff has been incorrectly specified and some binary character happens to mat Xoff.
+You should see asyn still sending characater when yoiu enable trace, but non getting through.
+If you run the "dbior" command at level 2 you may see "waiting as seen Xoff"

 ## What is Passing between the IOC and the *Stream* Device

 It is possible to put stream into a debug mode where everything sent and received is written to the console.
 To do this simply add to you st.cmd file (defined on your aysn port) :